Skip to main content

 Pickup in Canada

-Our agent in Canada picks up the shipment and handles the local export documentation and customs clearance according to general requirements.
+Our agent in Canada collects the shipment and handles local export documentation and customs processing according to general requirements.

 3